 In June 2009 we departed Brisbane, Queensland and arrived in New Caledonia 6.5 days later having encountered 3.5 days of westerly winds of up to 30 kts and then 3 days of very light variable winds which necessitated our motoring / motor sailing for this period.
 As far as we are concerned this was an excellent voyage.
 (Bob McDavitt provided our weather routing for this voyage).

-As a participant in the Down Under Rally from Australia to New Caledonia you will be provided with the forecast, routing and any other relevant information in regard to the passage from Australia to New Caledonia that we receive from Bob as part of the rally entry fee .
-HOWEVER, it is the responsibility of the captain of the vessel to choose to depart or not based on his level of confidence and comfort with regard to the information that is provided to him.
+As a participant in the Down Under Rally from Australia to New Caledonia you will be provided with the forecast, routing and any other relevant information in regard to the passage from Australia to New Caledonia, however it is the responsibility of the captain of the vessel to choose to depart or not based on his level of confidence and comfort with regard to the information that is provided to him.

 The function of the weather router is to analyse the weather conditions, if the conditions appear to be similar to those the mariner requested, the mariner will be provided a route for the voyage to take advantage of the conditions and the changes that are expected during the course of the voyage.